williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a "Save" and "Reset" button to the "Configuration" dialog (pressing "Close" will not just close the dialog).
 - Pressing "Escape" when any dialog is open will now close it.
 - All dates shown in tooltips will now format the ordinal of a date correctly (they will be shown in sup elements).
+- The guide toggles no longer force a re-render when the Map, Line, or Chart views are visible.

 #### **Library:**
 - Updated all the NPM packages to the latest versions.